 My Traffic Light Hospital Passport

 Here is a link to the Traffic Light Hospital Passport document.
-You can complete it, if you want to, and bring a copy with you into hospital to give to the doctors and nurses looking after you.
-It gives them important information about you and helps them make sure that all your needs are met.
+You can complete it and bring a copy with you into hospital to give to the doctors and nurses looking after you.
+It gives them important information about you, including any reasonable adjustments you need, and helps them make sure that all your needs are met.

 Tell us about your hospital stay it will help us make our services better.
 You can do this by speaking to the Learning Disability Liaison nurse or by filling in one of the forms below and sending it to us.